maniospas/Blombly/docs/advanced/try.md

 ## Do-return

-The `@result = do{@code}` pattern intercepts errors that cannot be packed into values, such as `fail` statements.
-But it also intercepts return statements that indicate successful conclusion of computations.
-When entered and exited, it also waits for parallel function calls evoked in the code to conclude and applies all defer statements.
+The `@result = do{@code}` pattern intercepts return statements.
+We left it for here because it also intercepts errors that would cause functions to fail.
+When entered and exited, this pattern also waits for parallel function calls to conclude and applies all defer statements.
 Omit brackets when only one command is tried.
 You may also not assign the result anywhere.

 !!! tip
     Think of `do` as a function call that affects the scope.
-It further synchronizes all concurrency when entered and exited, which is handy for forcing sequential function calls.
+It is also handy for forcing sequential function calls.

 For example, let the interception mechanism interrupt control flow like this `sgn = do if(x>=0) return 1 else return -1;`.
 A similar syntax breaks away from loops below.
 Contrary to errors,